Ricciardo to make sensational F1 return as AlphaTauri axe De Vries

 Ricciardo had made clear a break away from racing would prove beneficial and allow him to ascertain whether he still had the drive to again compete in F1.

-Over the past few months with Red Bull, where he has aided race drivers Max Verstappen and Sergio Perez with numerous simulator sessions and undertaken a myriad of marketing dates, Ricciardo has regained his desire and motivation.
+Over the past few months with Red Bull, where he has aided race drivers Max Verstappen and Sergio Perez with numerous simulator sessions and undertaken a myriad of marketing duties, Ricciardo has regained his desire and motivation.

+As for F2 and Formula E champion De Vries, he now has to pick up the pieces of a shattered opportunity.

+The Dutch driver was finally handed his F1 chance after impressing as a stand-in for Alex Albon at Williams in last year’s Italian Grand Prix after the Thai-British driver suffered appendicitis.

 Join the discussion below in the Speedcafe.com comments section